aimacode/aima-python/README.md

 # Choice of Programming Languages

 Are we right to concentrate on Java and Python versions of the code?
-I think so; both languages are popular; Java is fast enough for our purposes, and has reasonable type declarations (but can be verbose); Python is popular and has a very direct mapping to the pseudocode in the book (ut lacks type declarations and can be solw).
+I think so; both languages are popular; Java is fast enough for our purposes, and has reasonable type declarations (but can be verbose); Python is popular and has a very direct mapping to the pseudocode in the book (but lacks type declarations and can be slow).
 The [TIOBE Index](http://www.tiobe.com/tiobe_index) says the top five most popular languages are:

         Java, C, C++, C#, Python